osg-htc/dHTC-Campus-Workshop-2021/index.md

 <div class="alert alert-warning" style="font-size: 120%;">

-In this installment of dHTC Campus Workshops offered by the [Partnership to Advance Throughput Computing (PATh)](https://path-cc.io/), we'll offer a half-day training on "Using and Facilitating the Use of dHTC and OSG", followed by a half-day of Virtual Office Hours on all things dHTC for campus cyberinfrastructure (CI) staff.
+In this installment of dHTC Campus Workshops offered by the <a href="https://path-cc.io/">Partnership to Advance Throughput Computing (PATh)</a>, we'll offer a half-day training on "Using and Facilitating the Use of dHTC and OSG", followed by a half-day of Virtual Office Hours on all things dHTC for campus cyberinfrastructure (CI) staff.
 Registration is required for participants to receive virtual meeting room details via email.
 </div>

 {% comment %}